avatar

 Poster: LLMs in Equity Research

-With Priscilla Clark
+With P. Clark

 Research Project for 15.S08 Applied Natural Language Processing, MIT.
 Supervised by Dr. Mike Chen and Dr. Andrew Zachary (MIT).